WEDDING PHOTOGRAPHY AT PRUSSIA COVE

 WEDDNG AT CORNISH TIPIS

 I’ve never photographed a wedding at Cornish Tipis.
 I mean, I have heard of the place, with it’s beautiful quarry and lake (more on that shortly) - an outside arbour allowing everyone to witness ceremonies in the open air whilst being surrounded by greenery - plus hideaway tipis which you can rent out.
 What more do you need?
 Actually, that’s a silly question…you need an awesome duo called Lisa and Matt, summer weather, lots of outdoor games including welly throwing, giant Jenga and that game where people throw hoops on bottles.
-You also would need an amazingly decorated marquee, food cooked by The Round Kitchen, a rocking dance floor and, possibly a guest falling into the water after trying to disembark a boat - which, incidentally had Lisa’s approval for me to photograph.
+You also would need an amazingly decorated marquee, food cooked by The Round Kitchen, and a rocking dance floor.

 Lisa and Matt - I high five you both.